JPFrancoia/JPFrancoia.github.io/_posts/2023-01-14-authentication-sso.md

 ### Data registry

-I like using an an abstraction layer to interact with databases, and most of the time I call it the **data registry**.
+I like using an abstraction layer to interact with databases, and most of the time I call it the **data registry**.
 It's responsible for dealing with the database.
-Please note that it's not a re-implementation of an ORM, it's just an abstraction layer that decouples the application from any database logic.
+Please note that it's not a reimplementation of an ORM, it's just an abstraction layer that decouples the application from any database logic.
 The rest of the application sends *entities* (like our `User` struct above) to the data registry, and the registry takes care of